libyui/libyui/README.md

 built libraries from sibling subprojects over those from the system; so you can work for a long time in the source tree without a need for `sudo make install`.

-For the slightly paranoid:

-To make absolutely sure that you are only using headers and libs from your source tree, you can move the headers away in the system directories while you develop and later move them back:

-    cd /usr/include
-    sudo mv yui yui.orig

-    cd /usr/lib64
-    sudo mkdir libyui.save
-    sudo mv libyui.so* libyui.save
-    sudo mv yui libyui.save

-Make sure to restore this later when you are done:

-    cd /usr/include
-    sudo rm -rf yui
-    sudo mv yui.orig yui

-    cd /usr/lib64
-    sudo rm -rf libyui.so* yui
-    sudo mv libyui.save/* .
-    sudo rmdir libyui.save

-_If you wrecked it, force-reinstall the libyui packages:_

-    rpm -qa "libyui*" >/tmp/libyui-pkg
-    sudo zypper install --force $(cat /tmp/libyui-pkg)

 # Version Numbers